 When discussing about sexual misconduct, it is imperative to remember that such behaviors often occur between people who possess disproportionate influence over others.
 Spacey and Weinstein were both established Hollywood figures who abused their positions by mistreating people who depended on their power.
 Like Spacey and Weinstein, the age difference between Mr. Y and me also qualifies as a relationship defined by unequal power distribution.
-I failed to recognize my own stature, and due to my own ignorance, I exercised power over Mr. Y by accessing his body without his approval.
+I failed to recognize my own stature, and due to my own ignorance, I exercised power over Mr. Y by accessing his body without his approval (I slapped his buttocks with my hands multiple times).
 If objectivity prosecuted me, it would examine how I had touched an erogenous area of Mr. Y’s body without his permission, then charge me with sexual assault, and I would submit to such a judgment.
 At the time, I thought I was being humorous and lighthearted, but now I realize I had invaded the space of one of my friends.
 He trusted me, and yet I betrayed him.
 “I have done that.”

 I felt that I had to reach out to Mr. Y, so I sent him a Facebook message.
 In it, I state that I had made physical contact to his body without his explicit consent.
 In it, I beg for his forgiveness, knowing that I do not deserve any.
 In it, I offer my services in whatever way I can to help heal the wounds I had made.
 It took some time for me to press send, but in the end, I sent my apology.
 Mr. Y replied a couple of weeks later, and much to my relief, he forgave me.
 He said, “I remember this happening now that you bring it up but don’t worry about it.
 I forgive you.
 I think I personally have to work through some stuff because I just have an issue with people touching me in general.
 It’s not just you.
 It might be because I’ve never been shown affection as a kid so any form of it kind of pushes me away and seems so foreign to me.”